The release of land for petroleum exploration

 Elders, in consultation with representative bodies, make an important contribution by taking part in heritage surveys, speaking with authorities on cultural matters and acting as monitors during exploration and development.

-DMP can place extra conditions on petroleum titles, which gives further assurance to native title parties of their rights.
+DMIRS can place extra conditions on petroleum titles, which gives further assurance to native title parties of their rights.

 However, if petroleum companies need to disturb sites to operate successfully, they have to seek special permission from the Minister for Aboriginal Affairs.